bobpetar/grails/README.md

 ### Run the app locally ###

+* create a database called "retouch"
-* compile the grails war file or grails run(will start tomcat server)
+* compile the grails war file or grails run(will start tomcat server) by running grails run app

 * application will now be available at localhost:8080

 ### Contribution guidelines ###